andyanday33/ImageProcessingProject/README.md

 # ImageProcessingProject
-A simple project using pyqt5 and scikit-image for Image Processing lecture Used Technologies and Libraries:
+A simple project using pyqt5 and scikit-image for Image Processing lecture.
+Used Technologies and Libraries:
 - Python:
   - pyqt5